TaherAlabbr/Credit-Card-Fraud-Detection/README.md

-# Fraud Detection with Machine Learning
+# Credit Card Fraud Detection: A Complete ML Pipeline

 **A Comparative Study of Resampling and Modeling Strategies**